All Episodes

 They can't win on facts.

-That's why they wanted to hustle this through without all the extracurricular politics under the cover of darkness.
+And in the process, that's why they wanted to hustle this through without all the extracurricular politics under the cover of darkness.

-Rush Limbaugh, Mandarin of Conservative Talk Radio said the immigration reform debate had broken the back of the president's loyalist base.
+Rush Limbaugh, Mandarin of Conservative Talk Radio, said the immigration reform debate had broken the back of the president's loyalist base.

 But there are people who are saying, I've had it.

-I I'm I'm through I'm through defending the guy.
+I'm through defending the guy.

 Bush appears to have infuriated conservative talk radio listeners when he said this yesterday, defending comprehensive immigration reform.